argenisosorio/node_backend_hello_world/README.md

 {"message":"Hi, David!"}

+Notes:

-Note: A more complex example (In-Memory Movie CRUD with Node.js and Express) on the branch: test_crud
+-A more complex example (In-Memory Movie CRUD with Node.js and Express) on the branch: test_crud

+-Example to save and query data in psql db on the branch: test_crud_psql